MiCurran/nextjs-chakraui-boilerplate/README.md

       I'm an animated Heading
    </Heading>
  ```
-This repository also contains a script to create components.
-Just use:
+This repository also contains a script to create components

 ```bash
 ./createComponent.sh -a ComponentName
 ```

+## Run Jest Tests
+`npm test`